 With AdSpyglass Reports, you can group stats by dates, devices, countries, spots, and creatives, etc. There are some additional filters here, as you can view stats for a single website, creative, ad network, and other options.

 Options in the ‘Reports’ section include

-BackURL activity – reveals the activity of remnant traffic from each ad networks and the quantity that hasn’t been registered by any ad network.
+BackURL activity – reveals the activity of remnant traffic from each Ad Network and the quantity that hasn’t been registered by any ad network.

 How do I read stat reports?

-B.CPM – Cost per thousand impressions, based on the ad network’s stats: e.g. (Income / B.hits) * 1000.
+CPM – Cost per thousand impressions, based on the Ad Network’s stats: e.g. (Income / Ad Network Impressions) * 1000.

-rCPM – Real cost per thousand impressions: e.g. (Income / hits) * 1000
+rCPM – Real cost per thousand Impressions: e.g. (Income / Impressions) * 1000

 Income – Income in US dollars ($).

-Don’t just look at CPM, look at your income.
+Don’t just look at CPM, look at your Income.